-That is why, after one year as a full time travelling family with THREE teenagers, and in the name of giving every parent out there what they deserve (a couple of weeks of rest and relaxation) I am dedicating this blog to helping you find vacations that promise to keep you and your not so little darlings happy.
+That is why, after one year as a full time travelling family with THREE teenagers, and in the name of giving every parent out there what they deserve (a couple of weeks of rest and relaxation) I am dedicating this blog to adventure, travel and sustainability that guarantees to keep you and your not so little darlings happy.

 Before I get stuck in and share some of the incredible spots we have been lucky enough to visit I’d like to share some of my top tips for travelling with teens:

 *Keep them fed and watered!
 This, in my opinion, is a game changer.
 The transition from hungry to hangry happens in a split second and a couple of granola bars or a piece of fruit will help to tide them over until you stop for lunch or dinner.

 *When planning your trip bear in mind that what you find beautiful or interesting or worthy of a four hour trek through cobbled streets your teens will probably find boring.
 And even if they are mildly interested they probably won’t admit it!
 Don’t get me wrong though, my advice is to drag them along, just have the forethought to plan something that may be more suited to them either before or after.

 *Don’t spend a fortune to entertain your teens.
 Travelling with teens can be incredibly expensive if you’re visiting theme parks and tourist attractions as, for the most part, they are classed as adults from the age of 12 up.
 Due to the nature of our travels we were on an extremely tight budget so when exploring new places we looked up all the free ‘must see’ tourist attractions and before heading to a big city we researched whether there were any free car parks or park and ride areas.